Lynn Ross, Executive Director

 McIlwain received a law degree from New York University where he worked for the NYU Law Review and was a John Norton Pomeroy Scholar.
 He received a B.A., cum laude, from Princeton University.

 Molly Simpson is Program Manager of the ULI Terwilliger Center for Housing.
 Ms. Simpson joined ULI in 2012 and is responsible for developing and implementing educational and research programs related to housing policy and practice including the Center’s publications, webinars, forums, and awards program.

 Prior to joining ULI, Ms. Simpson was a graduate intern at the U.S. Department of Housing and Urban Development for the Office of Sustainable Housing Communities, where she supported the Sustainable Housing Initiative, focusing on promoting green, healthy, and energy-efficient affordable housing.
 She has also worked in sustainable and health-based community development as a consultant to federal clients including the U.S. Environmental Protection Agency and U.S. Centers for Disease Control and Prevention.

-Ms. Simpson is currently pursuing a Masters in Sustainable Urban Planning from the George Washington University and holds a B.A. in Environmental Studies with concentrations in Political Studies and Economics from Bard College.
+Ms. Simpson holds a Masters in Sustainable Urban Planning from the George Washington University and a B.A. in Environmental Studies with concentrations in Political Studies and Economics from Bard College.